zarbin/Home-Sales/README.md

 # Conclusion

-I completed this challenge on Google Collab.
+I completed this challenge on Google Colab.
 I was a bit surprised the parquet DataFrame was slower but perhaps it has to do with this being a small dataset and I imagine parquet doing better on large datasets with more fields.
 The SQL was relatively straightforward and the chaching did improve runtime from 1.77 seconds to .73 seconds.